danforthcenter/plantcv/docs/vis_tutorial.md

 *  **Result File:** File to print results to
 *  **Write Image Flag:** Flag to write out images, otherwise no result images are printed (to save time).
-*  **Params:** Parameter settings for debug and output directory for debug files
+*  **Debug Flag:** Prints an image at each step
 *  **Region of Interest:** The user can input their own binary region of interest or image mask (make sure it is the same size as your image or you will have problems).

 Sample command to run a pipeline on a single image:

-*  Always test pipelines (preferably with -D flag set to 'plot' or 'print') before running over a full image set
+*  Always test pipelines (preferably with -D flag set to 'print') before running over a full image set

 ```
 ./pipelinename.py -i testimg.png -o ./output-images -r results.txt -w -D 'print'